inet-framework/inet-showcases/docs/visualizer/info/index.md

 receives.

-Multiple submodules can be specified with the visualizer's
-<var>modules</var> parameter.
-For example, the UDP application's state
-can be displayed in addition to the channel access state:
+Multiple submodules can be specified with the visualizer's `modules` parameter.
+For example, the UDP application's state can be displayed in addition to the channel access state:

 ``` {.snippet}